-Each Fund intends to qualify each year as a regulated investment company under the Internal Revenue Code.
+Each Fund intends to qualify each year as a regulated investment company under the Internal Revenue Code of 1986, as amended.
 As a regulated investment company, a Fund generally pays no federal income tax on the income and gains it distributes to you.
-The Penn Capital Multi-Credit High Income Fund, the Penn Capital Defensive Floating Rate Income Fund, and the Penn Capital Defensive Short Duration High Income Fund expect to declare and distribute all of their net investment income, if any, to shareholders as dividends at least monthly.
-The Penn Capital Micro Cap Equity Fund, the Penn Capital Enterprise Value Small Cap Equity Funds expect to declare and distribute all of their net investment income, if any, to shareholders as dividends at least annually.
-Each Fund will distribute all of their net investment income, if any, to shareholders as dividends at least annually.
-Each Fund will distribute net realized capital gains, if any, at least annually in December.
+The Penn Capital Opportunistic High Income Fund, the Penn Capital Defensive Floating Rate Income Fund, and the Penn Capital Defensive Short Duration High Income Fund expect to declare and distribute all of their net investment income, if any, to shareholders as dividends monthly.
+The Penn Capital Managed Alpha SMID Cap Equity Fund, the Penn Capital Special Situations Small Cap Equity Fund, the Penn Capital Micro Cap Equity Fund, and the Penn Capital Enterprise Value Small Cap Equity Funds expect to declare and distribute all of their net investment income, if any, to shareholders as dividends annually.
+Each Fund will distribute net realized capital gains, if any, at least annually, usually in December.
 A Fund may distribute such income dividends and capital gains more frequently, if necessary, in order to reduce or eliminate federal excise or income taxes on the Fund.
 The amount of any distribution will vary, and there is no guarantee a Fund will pay either an income dividend or a capital gains distribution.

 Distributions may be taken in cash or in additional shares at NAV.
 For Federal income tax purposes, distributions are treated the same whether they are received in cash or reinvested.
 Shares become entitled to receive distributions on the day after the shares are issued.
-Dividends and capital gain distributions will be automatically reinvested in additional shares unless a shareholder has elected, by written notice to the Funds, or by telephone, to receive dividends and capital gain distribution option should be submitted at least 5 days in advance of the payment date for the distribution.
+Dividends and capital gain distributions will be automatically reinvested in additional shares unless a shareholder has elected, by written notice to the Funds, or by telephone, to receive dividends and capital gain distributions in cash.
+Any changes to the distribution option should be submitted at least 5 days in advance of the payment date for the distribution.